Skip to main content

 • DO small interfaces 🔌

-• AVOID deep type inheritance 🌱
+• AVOID deep type inheritance 🪾

 • AVOID exact duplicates of code 🗒️

 If a piece of code is duplicated in 3 or more places, consider refactoring.
+But make sure that parts of a codebase with different goals aren't forced to change together.

 Git workflow